Raf243/Raf243/README.md

 Hello everyone, I'm Rafiki Kasarabu
-I'm interested in Web Development and Embedded Systems
+I'm interested in Artificial Intelligence and Machine Learning as well as Java.
-- 🌱 I’m currently learning JavaScript and C++
+- 🌱 I’m currently learning Supervised and Reinforcement Learning
-- 💞️ I’m looking to collaborate on my website project
+- 💞️ I’m looking to collaborate on my projects
-- 📫 How to reach me: rafikikasarabu@gmail.com, +243 991 329 395
+- 📫 How to reach me: rafikikasarabu@gmail.com, +243 844 851 876
 - 😄 Pronouns: He
 - ⚡ Fun fact: Slim but heavy